 The Christmas Market of Durbuy is one of the most famous ones in the Ardennes area.
 No wonder, the medieval town itself is one of the mandatory stops when visiting Belgium, among Bruges, Ghent and Brussels.

 But during Christmas time, when the quaint chalets of the Christmas market are nestling in its narrow streets, all festively decorated, Durbuy becomes a town out of this world.
+It is without any doubt one of the most magical Christmas Markets in Europe.
 The Christmas Market attracts people from the bordering countries and regions i.e Flanders, Luxembourg and France.
 As it might get crowded during the weekends in December, I recommend to visit Durbuy’s Christmas Market during the week and enjoy the silent Christmas magic.

 24 november - 17 december 2017: only weekends